gohugoio/hugo/content/en/contribute/documentation.md

 - Shorter is better.
 If there is more than one way to do something, describe the current best practice.
 For example, avoid phrases such as "you can also do..." and "in older versions you had to..."
 - When including code samples, use short snippets that demonstrate the concept.
 - The Hugo user community is global; use  [basic english](https://simple.wikipedia.org/wiki/Basic_English) when possible.

+#### Level 6 markdown headings

+Level 6 markdown headings are styled as `dt` elements.
+This was implemented to support a [glossary] with linkable terms.

+[glossary]: /getting-started/glossary

 ## Code examples